rlewkowicz/nextdemo/README.md

 The original goal was going to be a more fully fledged micro platform, demonstrating understanding from the nextdoor eng blog, but I lost a ton of time on argo and would say I prefer flux.
 This may just be because bitnamis version is strange.

-I wanted to demonstrate some understanding of sitevars, sidecars, and css but you can find some of that here: https://hireryan.today/2021/08/13/custom-wordpress-theme-development/
+I wanted to demonstrate some understanding of sitevars, sidecars, and css (the site it's self uses cloud front and other caching mechanisms) but you can find some of that here: https://hireryan.today/2021/08/13/custom-wordpress-theme-development/

 There's only 2 requirements.
 Docker, and a functioning aws cli config.
 I'm sure you could export access vars as well, but that is an exercise left to the reader.